bangadang/stackIT/FS25/Dataengineering.md

 Common GraphDB are Neo4j, FlockDB, ArangoDB **Example**
 ((Person({name: Alice, ..}) --[loves]-->(Person({name: Bob, ..})))
 RDBMS can only store a single type of relationship.
-In order to add another the schema has to change and data has to be moved
+In order to add another the schema has to change and data has to be moved.
+RDBMS are design with the data able to be retrieved ()in mind

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzU1NTMzODgwLC05NDE4NzQyMDgsMTkzOD
-I1ODQ5NSwtOTY3Njg0MjU5LDg3OTA1NzE3Nyw0NDMxMzA5NTgs
-LTE5MDk4MjM3NiwtNzY3NTkxODg3LDYzMTE1NTUyLC0xNDAxOT
-Y5MjcyLDc0MDcxMjE2NiwxNzEyMjgwNTQ5LC0zOTA4OTI4LDIx
-MTk1NDg0Myw4ODQ0NTYzMzksLTgzMjQ0NzMxNywtMjA4NTA0MT
-MyOSwtMTEyNDE4MzM1MSwtNjA3MTk4NzAsMTg4NTU4MDAxNV19
+eyJoaXN0b3J5IjpbLTU0OTkzMzA5NywtOTQxODc0MjA4LDE5Mz
+gyNTg0OTUsLTk2NzY4NDI1OSw4NzkwNTcxNzcsNDQzMTMwOTU4
+LC0xOTA5ODIzNzYsLTc2NzU5MTg4Nyw2MzExNTU1MiwtMTQwMT
+k2OTI3Miw3NDA3MTIxNjYsMTcxMjI4MDU0OSwtMzkwODkyOCwy
+MTE5NTQ4NDMsODg0NDU2MzM5LC04MzI0NDczMTcsLTIwODUwND
+EzMjksLTExMjQxODMzNTEsLTYwNzE5ODcwLDE4ODU1ODAwMTVd
+fQ==
 -->